 Into the rich farmlands of South Dakota, homeland of the great Sioux Indian Nation.
 Stop in Mitchell to see the CORN PALACE, a remarkable Moorish-style building where the interior and exterior are covered with designs of corn outlined with grasses and grain.
 Overnight in Pierre, the state's capital.

 First, a drive through Fort Pierre National Grassland to see the prairie as it once was when only buffalo and the Sioux Indians occupied the land.
-Next is BADLANDS NATIONAL PARK, where 37 million years of wind and water have carved out a remarkably colourful sight.
-Then, head deep into the Black Hills and behold the granite faces of MOUNT RUSHMORE, a giant monument to four American presidents - Washington, Jefferson, Lincoln, and Roosevelt.
-(CB)
+Next is BADLANDS NATIONAL PARK, where 37 million years of wind and water have carved a remarkably colourful sight.
+Then, head into the Black Hills and behold the granite faces of MOUNT RUSHMORE, a giant monument to four American presidents-Washington, Jefferson, Lincoln, and Roosevelt.

 Head through the rich, mountainous country to Buffalo, where open-range cattle kings made war on the sheep ranchers of the 1880s.
 Drive past Sheridan, the scene of many fierce battles between the U.S. Cavalry and the Sioux, Cheyenne, and Crow Indians.
 Then, climb over the Bighorn Mountains en route to the overnight stop in Buffalo Bill's frontier town of Cody.

 Through Shoshone National Forest to splendid YELLOWSTONE NATIONAL PARK.
 Follow Grand Loop Road to Artist Point with magnificent views of Yellowstone Canyon and the stupendous Lower Falls, nearly twice the height of Niagara.

 Yellowstone National Park - Grand Teton National Park - Jackson